SubstrateGaming/Substrate.NET.Toolchain/Tools/Ajuna.DotNet/README.md

 ### Requirements

-This toolchain requires to have a `.ajuna` directory in your working tree and its corresponding `.ajuna/ajuna-config.json`.
+This toolchain requires having a `.ajuna` directory in your working tree and its corresponding `.ajuna/ajuna-config.json`.
 The configuration file tells the generator how to generate the code, e.g: project namings.

-If the project was created with `dotnet new ajuna` the configuration file is being created automatically.
-Otherwise you would need to create such a configuration file manually.
+Suppose your project was created with `dotnet new ajuna`; the configuration file is automatically created.
+Otherwise, you would need to make such a configuration file manually.

 ```json